derv82/wifite/readme.md

 The biggest change from version 1 is support for the tool [reaver](http://reaver-wps.googlecode.com/), a Wifi-Protected Setup (WPS) attack tool.
 Reaver can compromise the PIN and PSK for many routers that have WPS enabled, usually within hours.
 The tool pixiewps is also included and the script is up-to-date supporting the Pixie dust attack.

-Another big change is the [hashcat](https://hashcat.net)support.
+Another big change is the support for [hashcat](https://hashcat.net).
 Now Wifite can perform WPA cracking with multiGPUs at the same time.

 Other changes include a complete code re-write with bug fixes and added stability.
 Due to problems with the Python Tkinter suite, the GUI has been left out of this latest version.